Blog

 Who performs HIPAA audits?

-HIPAA audits are conducted by The Department of Human Services’ Office for Civil Rights (OCR).
+HIPAA audits are conducted by the Department of Human Services’ Office for Civil Rights (OCR).
 Both covered entities and business associates qualify for audit considerations.

-How many years is HIPAA certification good for?
+How long is HIPAA certification valid?

 Can you get HIPAA certified for free?

-There are some free HIPAA training courses but either they do not offer a valid certification or it is purchasable.
+There are some free HIPAA training courses, but either they do not offer a valid certification or it is purchasable.
 However, these can be good for beginner employees seeking HIPAA compliance training.

 Payal Wadhwa